Codecademy/docs/content/javascript/concepts/strings/terms/substring/substring.md

 ---
-Title: '.substring()'
+Title: ".substring()"
-Description: 'Returns a part of a string from a given starting index or between start and end index.
-Index starts at zero.'
+Description: "Returns a part of a string from a given starting index or between start and end index.
+Index starts at zero."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Return a part of a string from a given starting index or between start and end index.
 Index starts at zero.